remix-run/remix/docs/tutorials/jokes.md

 I'll leave analysis of this code as an exercise for the reader because again, this has nothing to do with Remix directly.

 The one thing that I will call out is the file name convention.
 The `.server` part of the filename informs Remix that this code should never end up in the browser.
 This is optional, because Remix does a good job of ensuring server code doesn't end up in the client.
-But sometimes the compiler can get confused while resolving dependencies.
-So adding the `.server` in the filename acts as a sort of boundary for the compiler.
+But sometimes some server-only dependencies are difficult to treeshake, so adding the `.server` to the filename is a hint to the compiler to not worry about this module or its imports when bundling for the browser.
+The `.server` acts as a sort of boundary for the compiler.

 ### Read from the database in a Remix loader